rusoil-software/rusoil-gpt-service/doc/vision.md

 - Acceptance criteria: user can upload a PDF or paste code, ask a question, and receive a streamed answer with at least one source snippet shown.

 2) Instructor — Multi-user classroom instance (small cluster)
-- Intent: a professor runs RGPT on a small server to allow several students to use the service concurrently for a course.
+- Intent: a professor runs Petra on a small server to allow several students to use the service concurrently for a course.
 - Steps:
   1. Provision a small VM (2–4 CPU, 8–16 GB RAM) or single-node cluster.
   2. Deploy via Docker Compose for initial testing (`docker compose up -d`) with MODE=prod but using local Postgres/MinIO or managed services.